great-expectations/great_expectations/docs/terms/validation_result.md

 A single Validation Result is created when an Expectation is created with the interactive workflow and the newly created Expectation validates itself against the sample data that is used in that process.
 This is generated as an `ExpectationValidationResult` object.

 A Validation Result is also created for each Expectation in an Expectation Suite when a Checkpoint is run.
-These are generated as values in the `results` list of an `ExpectationSuiteValidationREsult` object.
+These are generated as values in the `results` list of an `ExpectationSuiteValidationResult` object.

 ### Configuration